Hey, let’s rap about some real life stuff, you guys...

 They’ve seen me poop my pants.

-Now, after watching someone poop their pants 7,000 times, I don't think I would trust them to cook a frozen pizza, much less carry out a task like buying a car.
-So when I put myself in my parents' shoes, watching this notorious pants pooper, half a country away, trying to buy a car and failing miserably, I couldn't blame them for constantly second guessing me.
+Now, after watching someone poop their pants 7,000 times, I don’t think I would trust them to cook a frozen pizza, much less carry out a task like buying a car.
+So when I put myself in my parents’ shoes, watching this notorious pants pooper, half a country away, trying to buy a car and failing miserably, I couldn’t blame them for always second-guessing me.

 You see, no matter what I accomplish in life, to them, I’ll always be the pants pooper.
 I could become President of the United States, and on a phone call from the Oval Office my mom would probably be yelling, “Why didn’t you put this in the bill!?!?
 We told you the bill wouldn’t pass without this in it!!!”
 All because in the back of her mind, she knows, ‘THIS GUY COULD POOP HIS PANTS AT ANY SECOND, I’VE SEEN IT!’

-He said he knows I'm trying to figure stuff out on my own and even if he comes off as patronizing sometimes, that's not at all what he's trying to do.
+He said he knows I’m trying to figure stuff out on my own and he doesn’t mean to be patronizing.
 All he wants to do is help.

 So the next time you find yourself in a situation like the one I found myself in last night, no matter which side of the battle you’re on, remember these things: